 Residency: Advocate Children’s Lutheran General Hospital

-During her medical training, Rupa Mahadevan completed a specialized track in Integrative Medicine which sparked her passion to educate and promote wellness in children.
+Dr. Mahadevan completed the Osher Center for Integrative Medicine fellowship in 2017.
+Dr. Mahadevan is a practicing pediatrician and the Associate Director for Education at the Northwestern Osher Center for Integrative Medicine.
+During her medical training, Dr. Mahadevan completed a specialized track in Integrative Medicine which sparked her passion to educate and promote wellness in children.
 This program allowed her many opportunities to explore integrative medicine: she spent time at George Washington University’s Integrative Medicine Center; visited the Chopra Institute for Wellbeing, where she focused on Ayurveda approaches for healing; completed a mindfulness based stress reduction (MBSR) course; and spent one month at the Arizona Center for Integrative Medicine.
-Prior to medical school, Rupa worked as a nutrition counselor, and she is passionate about educating parents to cook healthy, low-cost meals.
-Her research interests include mindfulness-based therapies for children exposed to toxic stress as well as reducing physician burn out through wellness.
-In her free time, she enjoys yoga, cooking, and traveling.
+Prior to medical school, Dr. Mahadevan worked as a nutrition counselor, and she is passionate about educating parents to cook healthy, low-cost meals.
+She has a unique interest in food as medicine and tries to incorporate food prescriptions in all her patient encounters.
+Her research interests include mindfulness-based therapies for children exposed to stress and trauma, pediatric nutrition, and obesity.